LPWAN Meshes: MeshCore - Moving Beyond the Ad-Hoc

 - Multiple encryption algorithms - AES-128, AES-256, and ChaCha20

-- Key management - Support for key rotation and hierarchical key structures
+- Key management - Support for key rotation and hierarchical structures

-- Authentication - Cryptographic node authentication to prevent unauthorised nodes joining
+- Authentication - Cryptographic node authentication to keep the mesh clean

-- Secure boot - Hardware security features on supported platforms
+- Secure boot - Hardware security on supported platforms

-When your requirements don’t fit standard solutions.
-The modularity and flexibility let you build exactly what you need rather than compromising with what’s available.
+When your requirements don’t fit the standard mould.
+The modularity lets you build exactly what you need.

 Where MeshCore Falls Short